Where Is the Best Place in Sri Lanka to See Elephants?

 We watched elephants feeding on trees, bathing in a river, sleeping… It was such a great experience to see them living in their real habitat.
 I’d love to go back to Udawalawe!

 These are certainly not the only places you can see an elephant in Sri Lanka, but they are your best chances of seeing the largest herds.
 At Udawalawe you’re almost guaranteed to see elephants.

 Having said that, I also had a very nice 15-minute encounter with a juvenile male elephant in Yala.
 We stayed a respectable distance away and he carried on eating his breakfast while we snapped photos.

 It was truly an incredible way to start the day!
 If you have any other elephant spotting recommendations, please leave them in the comments below.

 Want to know more about the Sri Lankan Elephant?
 Check out this BBC documentary, Sri Lanka, Elephant Island!
 Note: May is not available from all viewing locations.

-But wherever you decide to see an elephant in Sri Lanka, I implore you to let it be in the wild, not at an elephant orphanage!
+But wherever you decide to see an elephant in Sri Lanka, I implore you to see elephants in the wild, not at an elephant orphanage!

-Note: My trip to observe elephants in Kaudula was made possible by Cinnamon Nature Trails.
+Note: My trip to observe elephants in Kaudulla was made possible by Cinnamon Nature Trails.